 Legal transcription inaccuracies can have heavy and far-reaching repercussions.
 Court transcripts, especially verbatim ones, are frequently used in hearings and other legal proceedings.
 This means that errors could lead to misinterpretations and have the potential to significantly—and negatively—impact an ongoing court case.

 Some companies may offer low prices that reflect their lack of experience, and legal professionals can sometimes unknowingly fall for this trap.
-Transcripts from such providers are inaccurate and low-quality, as they’re not well-versed in legalese and jargon.
+Transcripts from such providers are often inaccurate and of low quality, as they lack expertise in legal terminology and specialized language.
 Dealing with low-quality legal transcription companies will cost you more time, money, and effort.

 Never settle for the cheapest, fastest transcriber with the lowest accuracy rates.
 Choose Ditto; we can produce high-quality court transcripts every time, with 99% guaranteed accuracy rates.
 Any transcript you receive from us is guaranteed to be ready for use in court or legal research.